Smarter-revolution/Smarter-Revolution-Site/content/blog/ai-video-production-is-the-future.md

 - **Customer onboarding:** Instead of static documentation, companies create personalized video tutorials for each customer segment.

 - **Sales enablement:** Sales teams have video libraries covering every objection, use case, and customer scenario—all generated and updated in real-time.
+This is especially powerful for [product demo videos](/blog/product-demo-videos-that-close-deals), where different buyer stages require different types of demos.

 - **Content marketing:** Marketing teams produce video content at the same pace they produce blog posts, creating comprehensive multimedia campaigns.

 - **Internal training:** HR and operations teams create training videos for new processes, policies, and tools without waiting for production resources.
+But as we've learned, [training videos only work when they solve the right problem](/blog/why-training-videos-arent-changing-behavior)—video production speed doesn't matter if you're addressing a motivation gap instead of a knowledge gap.

 ## Risks and How to Mitigate Them (Quality, Authenticity, Brand Safety)